Photograph Found in Old Family Album

 “I first saw Cautious Clara in 1986 in the anchorage where I was living in St Thomas in the Virgin Islands.
 I barely recognised her as a Romadi sistership.
 I cannot remember the owner's name though he was British and had sailed her for many years in the Caribbean and South America.
 She had the original stem headed rig, unlike Romadi, which now has a 4 feet bowsprit.
 Her cockpit was decked over at the level just below the top of the coamings.
 She had no engine, the space making another cabin of sorts back aft.
 As for the rest of the interior, not much was left of the original joinery.
 Later, Cautious Clara moved to the main harbour of Charlotte Amalie and while anchored there was hit in the bow and some planks sprung.
 His girlfriend left him and, depressed, he shot a flare gun into his propane bottles housed in the stern cabin.
 This sunk Cautious Clara and covered his body with third degree burns.
 He went back to England and Cautious Clare sits on the bottom of the harbour.
 The mast was salvaged.”

 The other information on this page comes from the Lloyd's Registers.
-This Cautious Clara* is not to be confused with the Itchen Ferry, Cautious Clara, built in 1910, temporarily renamed Itchen in the late 1970's, and currently owned by a previous treasurer of the HBA, Peter Crook.
+This Cautious Clara is not to be confused with the Itchen Ferry, Cautious Clara, built in 1910, renamed Itchen between 1949 and 2001 and, back under her original name, now owned by a previous treasurer of the HBA, Peter Crook.

 Cautious Clara Statistics